 How to Find the Perfect Fitting Saddle

-After discussing measurements with The Saddle Hub team, Samantha ordered the saddle, and when it arrived, was delighted to find that it was perfect.
+After discussing measurements, Samantha ordered the saddle, and when it arrived, was delighted to find that it was perfect.